Script kiddy strikes back

 names, for example here are the relevant ones from the OnePlus 6:

-: Qualcomm’s UEFI bootloader, sets up secure boot and loads the next element in the boot chainabl_a
+xbl_aandxbl_b: Qualcomm’s UEFI bootloader, sets up secure boot and loads the next element in the boot chainabl_aandabl_b: Android bootloader (UEFI application executed by XBL), loads and boots the kernel

 Deleting those partitions would therefore make the phone unable to boot at all, likely ending up permanently bricking the device.